A Guide to the Complete Digital Patient Experience

 - Simple and intuitive data presentation

-- Availability of evidence at the point of care to aid decision-making
+- Accessible evidence at the point of care to aid decision-making

-- Capability to enhances workflow, automate mundane tasks and streamline work without increasing physical or cognitive workload
+- Workflow enhancements that automate mundane tasks and streamline work, without increasing physical or cognitive workload

-- Easy transfer of information to and from other organizations and clinicians
+- Effortless transfer of information to and from other organizations and clinicians

 - No unanticipated downtime

-Healthcare providers are using digital health technologies in their efforts to optimize contactless care to reduce inefficiencies, improve access, reduce costs, increase quality and make medicine more personalized for patients.
+Healthcare providers are using digital health technologies to reduce inefficiencies, improve access, reduce costs, increase quality and make medicine more personalized for patients.
 Kareo’s State of the Independent Practice Industry Report found that approximately 70 percent of independent practices cite technology as necessary to improve their efficiency and profitability.

 Many patients enjoy digital data access because they can review their information for medical errors, gain more control over their health and better manage chronic conditions.
 According to an Accenture research report,